2021 Hong Kong electoral changes: 2019 anti-extradition protests and electoral landslide

 Long queue outside a polling station in the 2019 District Council election.

-With pro-democrats infighting, Occupy activists imprisoned and pro-independence movement being suppressed, the democratic movement seemed to run out of steam.
-However, in the summer of 2019, the push of Chief Executive Carrie Lam for the amendment to the extradition law triggered a series of unprecedented widespread protests.
+With pro-democrats infighting, Occupy activists imprisoned and the pro-independence movement suppressed, the democratic movement seemed to run out of steam.
+Then in the summer of 2019, Chief Executive Carrie Lam’s push for the amendment to the extradition law triggered a series of unprecedented widespread protests.
 The protesters soon demanded genuine universal suffrage as one of their five key goals.
 In November 2019, the pro-democrats received a historic electoral landslide victory in the District Council election, inflicting a heavy defeat on the pro-Beijing parties by taking over more than 80 per cent of the seats and seizing control of 17 of the 18 District Councils.
 In January 2020, Wang Zhimin was removed from his post as Director of the Liaison Office of the Central People's Government in Hong Kong which was widely seen as a response to his failure to advise the central government accurately about the vulnerability of pro-Beijing candidates at the election.

 National security law and "patriots governing Hong Kong"

 In June 2020, the NPCSC enacted the Hong Kong national security law to criminalise "separatism, subversion, terrorism and foreign interference" which many interpreted as a crackdown on civil liberties, government critics, and the independence movement.
-In July, the pro-democrats organised a territory-wide primary election to maximise their chance to obtain a majority in the upcoming Legislative Council election, despite the government warning of their potentially breaching the national security law as some of the candidates vowed to vote down the government budget in order to pressure the administration to respond to the demands of the protesters.
+In July, the pro-democrats organised a territory-wide primary election to maximise their chance to obtain a majority in the upcoming Legislative Council election, despite the government warning of their potentially breaching the new national security law as some of the candidates vowed to vote down the government budget in order to pressure the administration to respond to the demands of the protesters.
 Chief Executive Carrie Lam abruptly invoked the Emergency Regulations Ordinance to postpone the election, citing the recent resurgence of the COVID-19 cases.
 However the decision was widely seen as the latest in a rapid series of aggressive moves by the Beijing authorities to thwart opposition momentum and neutralise the pro-democracy movement.
 The 55 organisers and candidates in the primary were later arrested under the national security law on 6 January 2021, making it the largest crackdown under the national security law since its passage.

 General Secretary of the Chinese Communist Party Xi Jinping stated that Hong Kong could only maintain its long-term stability and security by ensuring "patriots governing Hong Kong".